 Enjoy the good life – Japanese style.
 Our Onsen tours only stay at Onsens.
-Enjoy the best local food specialties and the famous Japanese hospitality while relaxing in some of the best onsens in Japan and visiting out-of-the-way destinations.
+On the Central Japan Onsen tour, you will enjoy the best local food specialties and the famous Japanese hospitality while relaxing in some of the best onsens in Japan and visiting out-of-the-way destinations.

 Visiting an onsen is the Japanese version of the good life.
 At Japanese onsens, you will enjoy excellent food and experience the famous Japanese hospitality.
 And don’t forget the Japanese baths.
 The Japanese have raised bathing to a whole new level, and they are an important experience that should be included in every visit to Japan.
 And in between all of this, we will be visiting some of Japan’s most remote sightseeing destinations.
 If you like Japanese food and enjoy the Japanese baths, this tour should not be missed.